JuanIrache/gpmf-extract/readme.md

 });
 ```

-Once extracted, you can process the data with [gopro-telemetry](https://github.com/JuanIrache/gopro-telemetry).

 This code was created for the [GoPro Telemetry Extractor](https://tailorandwayne.com/gopro-telemetry-extractor/).

 Here's a [playlist with cool uses of the GoPro metadata ](https://www.youtube.com/watch?v=V4eJDQik-so&list=PLgoeWSWqXedK_TbrZXg7L926Kzb-g_CXz).